manlius/muxViz/README.md

 This work has been partially supported by European Commission FET-Proactive project PLEXMATH (Grant No. 317614) (<http://www.plexmath.eu/>), the European project devoted to the investigation of multi-level complex systems and has been developed at the Alephsys Lab (<http://deim.urv.cat/~alephsys/>),

-I am in debt with A. Arenas for proposing this project, with Mason A. Porter and A. Sole-Ribalta for invaluable suggestions and feedbacks.
+I am in debt with Alex Arenas for proposing this project, with Mason A. Porter and Albert Sole'-Ribalta for invaluable suggestions and feedbacks.

 I would like to thank Inderjit S. Jutla, Lucas G. S. Jeub, and Peter J. Mucha for making their code about multislice community detection available.